Joško Domorocki: Playing career

-When he was 17, he started playing for FK Željezničar Sarajevo.
+When Domorocki was 17, he began playing for FK Željezničar Sarajevo.
 Two years later, he went to Belgrade to serve in the army.
-While in Belgrade, he played for SK Jugoslavija and for the B squad of the Yugoslav national team.
+While in Belgrade, he played for the SK Jugoslavija and the B squad of the Yugoslavia national team.
 In 1940, he returned to Sarajevo and played for SAŠK.
-When World War II ended in 1945, he played with FK Udarnik, and later with Jedinstvo Sušak.
+When World War II ended in 1945, he played for FK Udarnik and later with Jedinstvo Sušak.
 He returned to Željezničar in 1946 and played with them until 1952.

 He is particularly remembered for his defiance of the authorities over the creation of FK Sarajevo.
-When this team was created (as SD Torpedo) in 1946 by the merge of FK Udarnik and OFK Sloboda, several of the best players at FK Željezničar were ordered to play for the new club, to represent Sarajevo and Bosnia-Herzegovina at a national level.
-Despite the tough attitude of the new communist government towards dissent, Domorocki refused (even after the offer of a flat and two new suits, which was a serious incentive at that time), and continued to play for Željezničar, where he stayed for six years as a player, and then worked subsequently.
+When this team was created (as SD Torpedo) in 1946 by the merger of FK Udarnik and OFK Sloboda, several of the best players of FK Željezničar were ordered to play for the new club, representing Sarajevo and Bosnia-Herzegovina at the national level.
+Despite the tough attitude of the new communist government towards dissent, Domorocki refused (even after offering a flat and two new suits, which were a serious incentive at that time), and continued to play for Željezničar, where he stayed for six years as a player, and then worked subsequently.

 Managerial career

-He later coached FK Rudar Breza.
+Domorocki later coached FK Rudar Breza.